pacbeckh/reflexion-model-test/README.md

 # Reflexion model experiment
 The reflexion model technique is applied on a very simple java student application.
+Note that RM Tool use java 1.4

 Prerequisites to reproduce the experiment:
 -  [Eclipse 3.4.2](http://www.eclipse.org/downloads/packages/eclipse-classic-342/ganymedesr2 "Eclipse 3.4.2")